Steps to Become an RCTC Student

 • Students can verify test scores (ACT, SAT, MCA, or ALEKS) pulled out of their portal (unofficial test scores) with a College Transitions Advisor or high school Counselor and send to RCTC.
 Official ACT or SAT copies are also accepted when a student requests them from ACT or College Board.
 ACT, SAT, and MCA test scores are valid for 5 years.
 ALEKS test scores are valid for 2 years.

-2. Report your unweighted GPA:
+2. Provide your unweighted GPA:

 5. Register for Classes

 Following completion of steps #3 and #4 above, students will be directed to schedule a registration appointment with their Academic Advisor.
-This information will come to the student’s personal e-mail address.
+This information will come to the student’s personal email address.

-7. Apply for Financial Aid
+6. Apply for Financial Aid

-8. Activate Student Email Account
+7. Activate Student Email Account

 Stop by Technology Support to activate your student email account.
 All official college communication is sent to your RCTC student email.

-9. Get a Student ID Card
+8. Get a Student ID Card

-10. Pay Tuition
+9. Pay Tuition

 Tuition Deadlines